Manu10744/esp32-edge-energy-measurement/README.md

 #

 ### TO-DOs
-- [ ] Setup UDP connection between ESP32 and Jetson Nano
+- [x] Setup UDP connection between ESP32 and Jetson Nano
+- [ ] Send energy measurements to the Jetson Nano
+- [ ] Store received energy measurements on the Jetson Nano
+- [ ] Send energy measurements to the Prometheus Agent